thomasbyttebier/thomasbyttebier/about.md

 {% include featured-posts.html %}

 Want to work with me?
 Great!
-[Send me an email.](mailto:{{ site.email | encode_email }}) I live in the beautiful city of Gent in Belgium — but have successfully worked remotely in teams on many projects.
+[Send me an email.](mailto:{{ site.email | encode_email }}) I live in the beautiful city of Gent in Belgium — but have successfully worked remotely in team on many projects.

 Occasionally I talk design in public.
 Most of the time just [on Twitter](https://twitter.com/bytte) though.
-And eventually you can reach me by phone: +32&nbsp;473&nbsp;93&nbsp;81&nbsp;14.
+Eventually you can reach me by phone: +32&nbsp;473&nbsp;93&nbsp;81&nbsp;14.